Navigation information

 Weather conditions

-Information about the current wind, wave and water level conditions at the Port of Hirtshals can be obtained by calling the Port of Hirtshals on VHF channel 12 and 16 or looking at
+Information about the current wind, wave and water level conditions at Port of Hirtshals can be obtained by calling Port of Hirtshals on VHF channel 12 and 16 or looking at the weather here

 The port

-• Outer port basin - including Containerkajen and ferry berth 3
+• Outer port basin – incl. ferry berth 3 and ferry berth 4

 • Western port basin - including slipway facilities

-• Middle basin 1 - Norgeskajen and ferry berth 1
+• Middle basin 1 – incl. ferry berth 1

 • Middle basin 2 - Auction basin